Skip to content

 • Add Perfectly matched layer.

-• As Target, select the air bubble outer surface 94.
+• As Target, select the air bubble outer dome surface (94).

-Now, your simulation physics are defined, and should look like in the image below.
+Your simulation physics are now defined, and your physics tree should contain all physics as in the image below.

 Example image